slurrps-mcgee/keep_key_api/README.md

-# keep_key_api
+# node_api_template
-This is an api for my keep key project which is a note taking and password management application
+This is a template node api with sequelize and jwt